 All applicants will be charged a non-refundable application processing fee which must be paid at the time of application.

-Should the SET application process raise difficulties for you or feeling that you do not know how to deal with, ASPS invites you to reach out to organisations with experience in support and advice from these or other related organisations.
+Should the SET application process raise difficulties for you or feeling that you do not know how to deal with, ASPS suggests you to seek out support and advice from these or other related organisations.

 Beyond Blue support services: